 Asthma A chronic inflammatory disease of the airways that can make breathing difficult.
-Asthma, one of the most common chronic diseases in the United States, is increasing nationally.
-Five thousand individuals die each year in the United States because of asthma, and 470,000 are hospitalized.
-The effects of asthma are largely preventable with improved patient education and medical management.
-Diabetes A chronic disease involving insulin metabolism, causing, among other problems, exces- sive sugar in the blood.
-Diabetes can lead to blindness, kidney failure, heart disease, and disease of the blood vessels.
+Asthma, and disease of the blood vessels.
 Controlling blood sugar levels can prevent acute and long-term consequences of diabetes.
 Diabetes is the most common cause of blindness in people under age 60 in the United States.

-Hypertension A chronic disease expressed by elevated blood pressure.
-Untreated, it leads to significant heart disease and ultimately organ failure and death.
+Diabetes A chronic disease involving insulin metabolism, causing, among other problems, excessive sugar in the blood.
+Diabetes can lead to blindness, kidney failure, heart disease, heart disease and ultimately organ failure and death.
 Fifty million adult Americans have hypertension.
 A large proportion are unaware of it.
 Seventy percent of adult Americans with hypertension are not controlling their blood pressure.
 Blood pressure control is associated with a substantial reduction in heart disease and stroke.

-adults (and inmates), can eventually require expensive health care services because it is a major risk factor for coronary heart disease, kidney failure, stroke, and blood vessel disease.
+Hypertension A chronic disease expressed by elevated blood pressure.
+Untreated, it leads to significant adults (and inmates), can eventually require expensive health care services because it is a major risk factor for coronary heart disease, kidney failure, stroke, and blood vessel disease.